Bryon Scharenberg

 That turns out to be useful.

-Most problems get clearer when you talk them through with the right person, and I'll be honest about what I don't know.
+Most problems get clearer when you talk them through with the right person.
+And I'll be honest about what I don't know.

 Organizations I've worked with